timescale/tiger-slack/mcp/README.md

 ### Building

-Run `npm i` to install dependencies and build the project.
-Use `npm run watch` to rebuild on changes.
+Run `./bun i` to install dependencies and build the project.
+Use `./bun run watch http` to rebuild on changes.

 Create a `.env` file based on the `.env.sample` file.